 A great way to begin your day is to head to the Carolina Beach State Park.
-It’s the perfect place to get some exercise and see Venus Fly Traps in the wild.
+It’s the perfect place to get some exercise (and get your metabolism revved up!) and see Venus Fly Traps in the wild.
 I was surprised to learn this plant only grows in the wild within 75 miles of Wilmington North Carolina.

-We started out at Havana’s, a spot known for their Cuban and Carribean flair as well as fresh seafood, steaks, and pasta.
+We started the Carolina Beach food tour at Havana’s, a spot known for their Cuban and Carribean flair as well as fresh seafood, steaks, and pasta.